There are many benefits for businesses that engage with students at local secondary schools and colleges.

 The National Apprentice Show

 The National Apprentice Show, London and South East is the perfect event for school and college leavers, and young adults, to discover more about apprenticeships across the region.
-London & SE - The National Apprenticeship Show
+London & SE - The National Apprenticeship Show is being held at Sandown Park Race Course, Epsom, Surrey:

 The Children's Business Fair UK